 As shown in Figure 4, observing and being able to integrate trace information enabled better accuracy with less data in each of the ten cases.
 In two cases, the model in the trace condition placed the highest probability it could on the groundtruth program after observing only a single necklace.
 In some cases, this evidence was integrated after observing just a few of the beads.
 In contrast, without trace information, a single necklace was never enough to provide conclusive evidence of the program and eight of the twelve programs were not given maximal probability in all 50 runs as there was often still significant uncertainty about the underlying program.
-The belief in π^ does not reach 1 in most cases because the DSL allows for isomorphic programs which are functionally equivalent but have different code.
+The belief in π^ does not reach 1 in most cases because the DSL allows for programs which are functionally equivalent but are represented by different code.
 This places a ceiling on how much weight the model can put on the ground-truth program, π^ , even as the samples grow asymptotically towards infinity.
+Just as there are many way to write the same function, in future work we will look into ways of clustering or merging functionally equivalent programs or developing more sophisticated priors to distinguish between them.